The Shaded Dome concept

 The necessity of an energy transition, the uncertainties arising from geopolitical and economic instability, the speed in societal changes caused by technology, the problems of aging and migration, they all rephrase the questions society poses to architects.

 The Shaded Dome is an example of forward-looking architecture.
 It clearly shows that this starts with an analysis of a question in society, with a focus on what the minimal requirements are.
 In response a wide spectrum of the newest technological, ecological and social insights is applied.
 The strength of the Shaded Dome concept is the way it relates to uncertainties: owner, function, economic and social conditions, they can change rather fast, putting pressure on the realization of buildings that need to last to earn back their investment in economic and social terms.
 The answer is light, flexible, mobile and energy efficient construction.
 It is all about people and what they need from architecture and making the connection between the two as simple and easy as possible.
 This requires the architect to form an organic team of technological innovators, engineers and builders.
-This is exactly what created the Shaded Dome: Shaded Dome Technologies, a team by ZJA, Poly-Ned and Royal HaskoningDHV who invent, develop, build and supply the Shaded Dome.
+This is exactly what created the Shaded Dome: Shaded Dome Technologies, a team by architects ZJA, Poly-Ned and Royal HaskoningDHV who invent, develop, build and supply the Shaded Dome.

 Award: People's choice award De Vernufteling 2016.